JavascriptDon/Project-Moon/README.md

 <img width="860" alt="covid" src="https://media1.giphy.com/media/DZrXh5coUrfVXaetAm/giphy.gif">

 ## Purpose Of Project
-My JavaScript Testing playground for the foreseeable future.
+My JavaScript Testing ground for the foreseeable future.

 ## How To Start This Project
 Fork this project to your local directory using the following git commands: